Princess Clémentine of Belgium: First loves and more independence

 As a teenager, Clémentine fell in love with her cousin Prince Baudouin, considered the future heir to the throne.
 The young man, who did not share the feelings that his cousin had for him and did not like the atmosphere that reigned at his uncle's house in Laeken, was supported in his refusal by his parents, accentuating the cooling of relations between Leopold II and his brother the Count of Flanders, father of the intended groom.
 The latter found his niece a "beautiful lady, but too tall and affected"; he was also critical to the girl, whom in private he called "the big Clémentine".
 All hope vanished when Prince Baudouin died of pneumonia on 23 January 1891 at the age of 21.
 The princess drew on faith the courage to overcome the death of her cousin and first love.

 Queen Marie Henriette increasingly fled the Belgian court to take refuge in Spa where she acquired a villa in 1894; in her mother's absence, Clémentine fulfilled the functions of "first lady" alongside King Leopold II, who protected her from her mother's embittered character and granted her an independence that few unmarried princesses could enjoy at that time.
 To her sister Stéphanie, Clémentine wrote, "I have a very nice situation, I have my small property, my horses; I got from papa not to go to Spa anymore, because I can't anymore, so that in the summer I will be free".

-The property to which she referred was the Belvédère Castle, built on the domain of Laeken.
+The property to which she referred was the Belvédère Château, built on the domain of Laeken.
 Clémentine also knew what Dominique Paoli calls a "loving friendship" with Baron Auguste Goffinet, secretary and confidant of Leopold II.
 However, the nature of the relationship with the Baron, who was almost 15 years older than her and not of royal blood, remained platonic.

 In the autumn of 1896, a more plausible party appeared as a suitor for her hand, Rupprecht, Crown Prince of Bavaria, but the princess refused this union because she confided to her father that she did not like the candidate and that, in her life, the unknown scared her.
 In spite of her father's insistence, who judged Rupprecht favorably and considered him an advantageous political choice for Belgium, Clémentine maintained her refusal to marry the Bavarian suitor and Leopold II finally relented.